The Pomeranian: A Fluffy Marvel of the Dog World

 Breed History

 The Pomeranian, as the name suggests, originated in the Pomerania region, which is now split between Poland and Germany.
-This breed belongs to the Spitz family of dogs, characterized by their fox-like faces, pointed ears, and fluffy tails.
+This breed belongs to the Spitz family of dogs, characterised by their fox-like faces, pointed ears, and fluffy tails.
 Pomeranians share their ancestry with larger Spitz breeds like the Alaskan Malamute and the Siberian Husky.

 Breed Group